Azure/apim-landing-zone-accelerator/docs/AAC/AppGW-IAPIM-Func-content.md

 - **[Azure Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/overview)** is an on-demand, scalable computing resource that can be used to host a number of different workloads.
 In this reference architecture, virtual machines are used to provide a management jumpbox server, as well as a host for the DevOps Agent / GitHub Runner.

-- **[Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts)** is a cloud service to securely store and access secrets ranging from API keys and passwords to certificates and cryptographic keys.
+- **[Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts)** is a cloud service to securely store and access secrets, ranging from API keys and passwords to certificates and cryptographic keys.
 While this reference architecture does not store secrets in the Key Vault as part of the infrastructure deployment of this reference architecture, the Key Vault is deployed to facilitate secret management for future code deployments.

 - **[Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview)** is a Platform-as-a-Service service provisioned within the developer's virtual network which provides secure RDP/SSH connectivity to the developer's virtual machines over TLS from the Azure portal.
 With Azure Bastion, virtual machines no longer require a public IP address to connect via RDP/SSH.
 This reference architecture uses Azure Bastion to access the DevOps Agent / GitHub Runner server or the management jump box server.

 ## Recommendations

-The following recommendations apply for most scenarios.
+The following recommendations apply for the majority of scenarios.
 Follow these recommendations unless you have a specific requirement that overrides them.

 _Include considerations for deploying or configuring the elements of this architecture._

-<<<<<<< HEAD
 ## Identity and Access Management

 [Design Recommendations](/docs/Design-Areas/identity-access-mgmt.md)